 Cranberry Salsa is a fun and festive spread that is easily put together in less than 5 minutes!
-Just a few fresh ingredients you will have a stunning salsa that you can use a ton of different ways!
+Just a few fresh ingredients you will have a stunning salsa for the holiday season that you can use a ton of different ways!

 I love the holidays, especially because you can find fresh cranberries in the store again!